Darwin's Arch 2023

 About me

 I am currently a Postdoctoral Fellow at the National Human Genome Research Institute of the National Institutes of Health.
 My primary focus is on the assembly and functional annotation of the Podocoryna carnea refence genome.
-This small freshwater hydrozoan has a transparent body and rapid life cycle that allows studies of fundamental processes such regeneration, cell differentiation, and organismal development.
+This small marine hydrozoan has a transparent body and rapid life cycle that allows studies of fundamental processes such regeneration, cell differentiation, and organismal development.

-Research interests
+Research Interests

 Pocillopora corals are diverse.
 Different Pocillopora color morphs at Isla San Pedro in Isla San Pedro in Las Perlas, Panamá.